theresalca/Module-2-draft/docs/week3.md

 Your real-time histogram should guide you in determining when you have enough data.
 You should have a histogram with enough data that you feel you have a reasonable estimate of the mean and its uncertainty.
 Remember, our goal is to compare the results we obtain from two different masses in order to test our hypothesis.
 We would like to determine whether or not the results are equivalent to within our experimental error we need to accurately estimate that experimental error.
 We would also like to reduce the uncertainty as much as possible to make this a more meaningful experiment.

+Once you have collected a few data points you will want to go back to the chart editor and select customize.
+Next week we will focus on polishing our plot for communicating our results but even for your own records you want to make a few adjustments while collecting data.

+      i.
+Use the Chart and axis title dropdown to add a chart title

+      ii.
+Within the same dropdown menu, if you click on chart title you can change the dropdown to "Horizontal axis title".
+Go ahead and label your axis.

+      iii.
+The histogram dropdown will allow you to change the bucket size (by default it will be on auto which you may or may not find satisfactory depending on your data)

 Once you are happy with your histgram for the first mass, switch to the second tab and collect data for the second mass.
+Make sure to recoord all relevant details such as what mass you are using.
+Always include units when recording data.

 ## Step 3:Reflection

 It is important to take a mooment to reflect on your results.
 Are there any anomolies in your data?
 (This is often a reason to collect more data).
 Are your final results and uncertainties reasonable?
 How do your results compare with your hypothesis.

 ## Checkpiont #3

+Please submit the following to Checkpoint #3 on Gradescope

++ A screen-shot showing an organized spreadsheet used for data collection

++ Two histograms showing the number of data points measured as a function of the angle $$\theta_c$$

++ The value you obtained for the coefficient of static friction, $$\mu_s$$, for each mass, including the estimated uncertainty.